 Once you’re there don’t immediately start unboxing.
 Let your mind settle for a moment.

 Before you moved you did a bit of decluttering so you didn’t have to deal with as much stuff once you got there … now do it again.
-Repeat the process like before.
+Repeat the process as before.
 What you may find is that you packed things that you really don’t want in the new place or that you did a few boxes that were just “miscellaneous last minute things” that didn’t really need to go along for the ride.

 Go ahead and get rid of a few things right then and there as it’s coming out of the box.
 This way your place will have nothing but the essentials and the stuff you want (rather than starting the cluttering all over again).